Configure HTTPS

 (note the http).

-Your Immich installation must be accessible from the internet on TCP port 80.
-If you are running this on a home network, you will need to configure port forwarding on your router to forward external port 80 to your Immich server's internal port 80.
+Your Immich installation must be accessible from the internet on TCP port 80 (for http challenge) or port 443 (for https/tls challenge).
+If you are running this on a home network, you will need to configure port forwarding on your router.
 A server hosted with a cloud provider typically won't require router port forwarding, but you may need to adjust firewall rules.

 Configure